At the St Gregory’s Foundation, we’re committed to protecting and respecting your privacy.

 What information do we collect for administrative purposes?

-If you make a donation online or purchase our greetings cards, your card information is not held by us, it is collected by our third party processors, who specialise in processing credit/debit cards securely.
+We may collect: your name, address, email address, telephone number, organisation, donation history and whether your donations are eligible for Gift Aid.
+If you make a donation online or make a purchase, your card information is not held by us, it is collected by our third-party processors, who specialise in processing credit/debit cards securely.

 How do we collect information from you?

-We obtain information about you when you make a donation, become a member, contact us to buy our greetings cards, get in touch via website or online resources, register to receive our newsletter and email bulletins and attend our events.
+We obtain information about you when you make a donation, become a member, make a purchase, get in touch via website or online resources, register to receive our newsletter and email bulletins and attend our events.

 How is your information used?